-The Role of Structural Inspectors
+Understanding the Role of Structural Inspectors in Seismic Retrofits

 Structural inspectors for seismic retrofit are not exactly the same as structural engineers and are sometimes confused, although they share certain common tasks.
 While some contractors want structural inspectors to have engineering backgrounds, many inspectors get their training on the job.
 The state where the inspection takes place defines the qualifications for structural inspectors.